orveg/codeigniter-mongodb-library/README.md

----
----
----

-# This library is no longer being developed and *does not* work with the latest version of MongoDB

-# Check out my new library - MongoQB - https://github.com/alexbilbie/MongoQB

----
----
----

 ## CodeIgniter MongoDB Library

 This is an active record inspired CodeIgniter library to integrate a MongoDB database into your application.